 The specific areas of the EYFS are: Literacy, Mathematics, Understanding the World and Expressive Arts and Design

 Mark making is the first step towards successful early writing.
 Children are encouraged to use a variety of different writing materials on a variety of scales.
 This could be writing on a post it note or making gigantic marks on the playground; it could be using brushes or magic wands.
-The importance of this mark making practice is to embed fluent movement which will eventually lead to forming recognisable letters.
-In addition to this daily practice, the children participate in Talk for Writing and purposeful writing in each learning environment.
+The importance of this mark making practise is to embed fluent movement which will eventually lead to forming recognisable letters.
+In addition to this daily practise, the children participate in Talk for Writing and purposeful writing in each learning environment.